Oral Health

 • Limit sugar intake

-• Get professional teeth cleanings and dental check-ups every 6 months
+• Get professional teeth cleanings and dental check-ups at least every six months

 Treatment Options for Tooth Infections